nextgenthemes/advanced-responsive-video-embedder/README.txt

 		for supporting my long time work on this plugin.
 Tons of hours, weekends … always worked on <a href="https://wordpress.org/plugins/advanced-responsive-video-embedder/changelog/">improving it</a> 3+ years.</li>

 	<li><strong>Disable links in embeds (killer feature!)</strong><br>
 		For example: Clicking on a title in a YouTube embed will not open a new popup/tab/window. <strong>Prevent video hosters to lead your visitors away from your site!</strong> Note this also breaks sharing functionality and is not possible when the provider requires flash.
-Try it on this page.
+Try it on <a href="https://nextgenthemes.com/plugins/advanced-responsive-video-embedder-pro/">this page</a>.
 Right click on links still works.</li>

 	<li><strong>Lazyload mode</strong><br>
 		Make your site load <strong>faster</strong> by loading only a image instead of the entire video player on pageload.<br>